mfthomps/Labtainers/README.md

 - Ubuntu update breakage for msc packages (see update-ubuntu.sh) for version 18 VMs
 - The docker-compose command is broken, use "docker compose"
 - Force socket permissions in headless labtainers.
+- Update headless Labtainers to use Ubuntu 24

 November 27, 2023
 - Add Google Cloud Platform option for ubuntu22 on ec2 machine.